Ombudsman heard 28 per cent more bank customer complaints in 2017

 Investors who turned to OBSI complained most often about the suitability of investments, as well as fee disclosure for mutual funds and other products.
 Successful investment complaints won an average of $16,180 in compensation, amounting to more than $2.4-million returned to customers.
 Yet late last year, three investment industry regulators issued a joint statement raising concerns about firms' compliance with OBSI directives, which aren't binding.

 The OBSI figures do not include complaints about Canada's two largest banks, Royal Bank of Canada and Toronto-Dominion Bank, which opted out and instead use ADR Chambers, a third-party firm, to resolve customer complaints.
+ADR's banking ombuds office opened 275 formal complaints in 2017, most commonly over poor customer service or credit card and debit card fraud – an increase of 22 per cent from 2016, according to its annual report.
+Of those complaints, 157 related to TD and the remaining 118 to RBC.

 Among financial institutions OBSI oversees, the largest number of banking complaints were lodged against Bank of Nova Scotia, which had 128 cases opened but only 23 decided in the consumer's favour.
 Scotiabank's capital markets arm also topped the list of investment-related complaints, with 36 cases opened, of which 17 went the consumer's way.